Costa Rica Digital Nomad Visa Guide (2024)

 Expense #3: Transportation

-The public transport in Costa Rica is far from organized.
+On one hand the public transport in Costa Rica is far from organized.
 On the other hand, it’s cheap.
 So, you win some, you lose some.

 You can find your way around many of the larger cities like San José and Liberia for a buck or two by taking the bus or driving around in a taxi (which is also quite cheap).